Bhutanise People Showing Their Traditional Dance

 AccommodationHotel

-Another beautiful day is waiting for us in the magnificent city of Paro.
+Another beautiful day awaits us in the magnificent city of Paro.
 The final day of visiting the city of Bhutan is full of intriguing experiences.
 After breakfast, we move towards the Tiger Nest (Taktsang).
 Tiger Nest is one of the most profound locations in Bhutan.
-The monastery residing at the top of the hill will take us to the deep roots of Buddhist culture via hiking.
+The monastery at the top of the hill will take us on a hike to the deep roots of Buddhist culture.

 We also allocated time for the afternoon to tour the National Museum.
 If we are allowed, we will also glance at the Thangka Painting.
-Today is off, and we are staying at the hotel for the last time in Bhutan.
-Pack your stuff and be prepared for the flight tomorrow.
+Today is off, and we are staying at the Hotel for the last time in Bhutan.
+Pack your stuff and be prepared for tomorrow's flight.

 AnyConv.com Paro Sightseeing Bhutan